dev-0x7C6/meta-retro/README.md

 ## Customizable variables

-There is a collection of variables that can be overriden by local.conf or your distro.conf:
+There is a collection of variables that can be set in *local.conf* or *distro.conf*:

 #### Default drivers
 * **RETROARCH_DEFAULT_INPUT_DRIVER** - default is udev